pingcap/docs-dm/en/feature-overview.md

 ### Parameter explanation

-- `do-dbs`: white lists of the schemas to be replicated, similar to [`replicate-do-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-db) in MySQL
+- `do-dbs`: allow lists of the schemas to be replicated, similar to [`replicate-do-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-db) in MySQL
-- `ignore-dbs`: black lists of the schemas to be replicated, similar to [`replicate-ignore-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-db) in MySQL
+- `ignore-dbs`: block lists of the schemas to be replicated, similar to [`replicate-ignore-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-db) in MySQL
-- `do-tables`: white lists of the tables to be replicated, similar to [`replicate-do-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-table) in MySQL
+- `do-tables`: allow lists of the tables to be replicated, similar to [`replicate-do-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-table) in MySQL
-- `ignore-tables`: black lists of the tables to be replicated, similar to [`replicate-ignore-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-table) in MySQl
+- `ignore-tables`: block lists of the tables to be replicated, similar to [`replicate-ignore-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-table) in MySQl

 If a value of the above parameters starts with the `~` character, the subsequent characters of this value are treated as a [regular expression](https://golang.org/pkg/regexp/syntax/#hdr-syntax).
 You can use this parameter to match schema or table names.